mehulagg/gitlab/doc/administration/gitaly/index.md

 Additionally, starting in GitLab 13.6, Gitaly provides the same server certificates as client certificates in outgoing requests to GitLab.
-This can be used as part of a mutual TLS authentication strategy when combined with reverse proxies (e.g. Nginx) that validate client certificate to grant access to GitLab.
+This can be used as part of a mutual TLS authentication strategy when combined with reverse proxies (e.g. NGINX) that validate client certificate to grant access to GitLab.

 You must supply your own certificates as this isn't provided automatically.
 The certificate